1607th Air Transport Wing

 The 1607th Air Transport Wing is an inactive United States Air Force unit.
-Its last was assigned to the Eastern Transport Air Force, Military Air Transport Service, stationed at Dover Air Force Base, Delaware.
-It was inactivated on 8 January 1966.
+It was last assigned to Eastern Transport Air Force at Dover Air Force Base, Delaware.
+It was inactivated on 8 January 1966 and its mission, personnel and equipment were transferred to the 436th Military Airlift Wing.
+The wing was organized in January 1954, as Dover was expanding to become an aerial port of embarkation for the east coast of the United States.
+It executed airlift missions for its tenure at Dover.

-With the disestablishment of MATS, the assets of the Wing were reassigned to the 436th Military Airlift Wing, Military Airlift Command.